Ritten11/LAMAS2021/index.md

 Since agents 1 and 2 know that agents 3, 4 and 5 are all part of the Resistance, they will both vote against this mission team (as the Resistance will figure out who the spies are, as only pass-cards will be played).
 However, agents 3, 4, and 5 will vote for this mission as they do not know that any of the other agents in the team are spies.
 This leads to a majority for the mission team, so the mission goes ahead.

 On mission 2, agents 3, 4, and 5 all play a pass card as they are all part of the Resistance.
 This means that the mission passes and the Resistance receives one point.
 This leads to the conclusion that agent 3, agent 4 and agent 5 are not spies.
-Therefore, the public annoucement made is
+Therefore, the public announcement made is
 <img src="https://render.githubusercontent.com/render/math?math=[\neg s_3 \wedge \neg s_4 \wedge \neg s_5]">

-This public annoucement drastically reduces the model.
+This public announcement drastically reduces the model.
 The worlds with _s<sub>3</sub>_, _s<sub>4</sub>_ or _s<sub>5</sub>_ are removed.
 This model is illustrated below.

 ![Image](/images/5reduction.png)